HMaker/coral/README.md

   ret void
 }
 ```
 `coral` makes uses of a C runtime library to handle the dynamic features of the language.
 The source code is at [coral/runtime](coral/runtime).
+The long term goal is to remove this runtime library and write pure LLVM IR for the dynamic features.

 ## The compiler
 `coral` attempts to infer the types of the values at compile time to make a direct translation to pure LLVM IR code (see [coral/ast.py](coral/ast.py)).
 If type inference is not possible, the values are wrapped by the `CRObject` box and all manipulations are ruled by the runtime library.